nextcloud/documentation/admin_manual/configuration_server/external_sites.rst

    *Click to enlarge*

-The links appear in the ownCloud dropdown menu on the top left after refreshing your page, and have globe icons.
+The links appear in the Nextcloud dropdown menu on the top left after refreshing your page, and have globe icons.

 .. figure:: ../images/external-sites-3.png